RULES AND REGULATIONS

-4. Candidates for the Award must submit an unpublished legal article/paper written in English or Spanish solely by the candidate.
+4. A Candidate for the Award must submit an unpublished legal article/paper in English or Spanish written solely by that candidate.

 5. Only one submission will be accepted per applicant in either language.
 If more than one article is received, it will be left up to the applicant to decide which article to officially submit.
 Should the applicant not indicate a preference, the first article received by the Academy will be the one considered for the competition.

 6. The papers must not exceed 35 pages in length, including footnotes.
 Essays must use Times New Roman font, 12-point double-spaced for the body of the essay and 10-point single-spaced for footnotes.
 Character spacing must be set to normal.
 All essays must be on letter size paper (8.5 x 11 inches/21.59 x 27.94 cm) with 1 inch (2.54 cm) margins all around.
 Any essay that does not follow the guidelines will be reformatted and 5 points will be taken off.
 If the essay is longer than 35 pages, it will be automatically disqualified.
 The essay has to be a legal article; therefore, it will include foot pages and citations.
 The absence of those will cause that the essay will be disqualified.

 7. The acceptable format to cite sources is in single-spaced footnotes.
 If you have questions on the proper usage of footnotes, please consult the "The Uniform System of Citation: The Bluebook."

 8. Authors should not put their name or any identifying information in their essays.

 9. Essays will only be accepted in Word Format

 10. In addition, each participant must also include a curriculum vitae of no more than three pages in length explaining the experience or interest of the author in human rights issues.
 Please submit the CV as a separate file from your paper.